-Bridgett Devoue: Well, I wrote a book but I’m really hesitant to say that I’m a writer because I’m unafraid to go into the dark parts of what I’m feeling and then put it out there.
+Bridgett Devoue: Well, I wrote a book but I’m really hesitant to say that I’m a writer.
+I’m unafraid to go into the dark parts of what I’m feeling and then put it out there.
 That’s ultimately how I connect with people… through these pieces of writing.
-Yes, there is the writing element where I write the literal words down, but there is also connection involved in it too.
+Yes, there is the writing element where I write the literal words down, but there’s also connection involved in it too.

 Before I wrote the book, I was posting a lot about my thoughts and questions about life.
 People really resonated with that, so I created the book, which was effectively based on a year of my life.
 I created this career through social media and I probably wouldn’t have been able to achieve what I have if it wasn’t for that.